-- a) Administer the rules and regulations of the Personnel Board and the provisions of the Personnel By-Law with authority to interpret same, but not to overrule, rescind or amend these provisions; - b) Report to the Personnel Board in writing all interpretations issued in areas where the By-Law is deemed to be unclear; - c) Oversee and evaluate recruitment/hiring procedures in accordance with the Affirmative Action Program; - d) Serve as grievance advisor at the request of either an employee or supervisor to attempt to informally resolve employment disputes prior to the invocation of the formal grievance procedures of this By-Law; - e) Approve temporary or interim hires as follows: - 1) The Executive Secretary is authorized to approve, upon request from a department head, hires on a temporary/interim basis for a single period not to exceed ninety days; - 2) Institution of this procedure shall occur for replacement of employees on vacation/sick leave status or other approved leave when, in the judgement of the department head and with concurrence of the Executive Secretary, such action is warranted; - 3) In the case of emergency or extraordinary circumstances, in the judgement of the Executive Secretary, the Executive Secretary is authorized to approve the employment of persons for a single period of employment not to exceed thirty days duration.
-The Executive Secretary shall advise the Personnel Board of such action as soon as practicable; and - 4) In the exercise of E-1, E-2 and E-3 above, the Executive Secretary will determine the appropriate classification/step level assignment in consideration of the best interest of the town, exigent circumstances, and qualifications of candidates.
-If the Executive Secretary concludes that the hire should be employed at a rate above the first classification/step level, a written commentary addressing the rationale for this recommendation will be forwarded to the Personnel Board in a timely manner.
+- a) Administer the rules and regulations of the Personnel Board Human Resources Board and the provisions of the Personnel By-Law with authority to interpret same, but not to overrule, rescind or amend these provisions; - b) Report to the Personnel BoardHuman Resources Board in writing all interpretations issued in areas where the By-Law is deemed to be unclear; - c) Oversee and evaluate recruitment/hiring and promotion/demotion procedures in accordance with the Affirmative Action Program; - d) Serve as grievance advisor at the request of either an employee or supervisor to attempt to informally resolve employment disputes prior to the invocation of the formal grievance procedures of this By-Law; - e) Approve temporary or interim hires as follows: - The Executive Secretary Town Administrator is authorized to approve, upon request from a department head, hires on a temporary/interim basis for a single period not to exceed ninety (90) days.
+The Town Administrator shall advise the Personnel Board Human Resources Board of such action as soon as practicable; - 2) Institution of this procedure shall occur for replacement of employees on vacation/sick leave status or other approved leave when, in the judgement of the department head and with concurrence of the Executive SecretaryTown Administrator, such action is warranted; - In the case of emergency or extraordinary circumstances, in the judgement of the Executive SecretaryTown Administrator, the Executive SecretaryTown

+Administrator is authorized to approve the employment of persons for a single period of employment not to exceed thirty (30) days duration.
+The Executive SecretaryTown Administrator shall advise the Personnel BoardHuman Resources should be employed at a rate above the first classification/step level, a written commentary addressing the rationale for this recommendation will be forwarded to the Personnel Board Human Resources Board in a timely manner.